wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

     .. include:: /_templates/installations/elastic/common/enable_elasticsearch.rst

 #.
-Run the Elasticsearch ``securityadmin.sh`` script to load the new certificates information and start the cluster.
+Run the Elasticsearch *securityadmin* script to load the new certificates information and start the cluster.

     .. code-block:: console